Aditprayogo/AditPrayogo/README.md

 <h1 align="left">Hi Folks 👋</h1>

 <p>
-  I'm Aditiya Ihzar Eka Prayogo, an Android developer.
+  I'm an Android developer.
 Skills include Kotlin, Flutter, Git, analytical thinking, and creative problem-solving.
 Able to apply Mobile Design to a Mobile Application to improve the user experience for clients.
 I also love working on projects with other teams and give the best solution for solving problems.
 </p>

 - 🌱 I’m currently learning **Unit testing and Paging**